 Park City ski resorts

-This winter, Park City Mountain Resort is investing $10.5 million in Crescent lift, a new high-speed chairlift, building a new ski run, expanding snow-making facilities and renovating Mid-Mountain Lodge.
+Park City Mountain Resort has a $10.5 million Crescent high-speed chairlift, snow-making facilities and Mid-Mountain Lodge.
 A Save our Snow program will offset 100 per cent of power consumption from renewable energy resources.

-The Canyons Resort is adding new intermediate and advanced gladed tree runs and increasing its snow grooming fleet by 20 per cent and snow-making by 30 per cent.
-The new Iron Mountain connector chairlift will improve access from the Dream peaks to Tombstone lift.
-A new gondola allows skiers to access Resort Village from the Miner's Club and Dakota Mountain Lodge.
+The Canyons Resort added intermediate and advanced gladed tree runs and increased its snow grooming fleet by 20 per cent and snow-making by 30 per cent.
+The Iron Mountain connector chairlift improved access from the Dream peaks to Tombstone lift.
+A gondola allows skiers to access Resort Village from the Miner's Club and Dakota Mountain Lodge.

 Deer Valley Resort is investing $8 million to renovate Empire Canyon Lodge and replace Cushing's Cabin on top of Flagstaff Mountain for housing Flagstaff Mountain Ski Patrol and more guests.